Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method: Proof of the Equality ( ). The Case of Legendre Polynomials and Trigonometric Functions as well as Continuously Differentiable Functions

-Lemma 1 and theorem 5 imply, that rectangular sums of double trigonometric Fourier series of the function $g (x,y)$ converge uniformly in the square $[-1,1]^2$ to the function $g (x,y)$.
-This, in turn, means that the equality (\ref{8888}) holds.
+Lemma 1 and Theorem 5 imply that rectangular partial sums of the double trigonometric Fourier series of the function $g (x,y)$ (in the case of periodic continuation of the function $g (x,y)$) converge uniformly in the square $[-1,1]^2$ to the function $g (x,y)$.
+This means that the equality (\ref{8888}) holds.